 Q: What access control capabilities does Amazon FSx provide?

 A: Every FSx for Lustre resource is owned by an AWS account, and permissions to create or access a resource are governed by permissions policies.
 You specify the Amazon Virtual Private Cloud (VPC) in which your file system is made accessible, and you control which resources within the VPC have access to your file system using VPC Security Groups.
 You control who can administer your file system and backup resources (create, delete, etc.) using AWS IAM.

 Q: What compliance programs does Amazon FSx support?

 A: AWS has the longest-running compliance program in the cloud and are committed to helping customers navigate their requirements.
 Amazon FSx has been assessed to meet global and industry security standards.
-It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), in addition to being HIPAA eligible.
+It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), and SOC 1, 2, and 3, in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.